16 March 2021

 The UK Government has passed legislation restricting the right to forfeit/terminate commercial and residential leases on the ground of non-payment of rent.
 It has also published a new code intended to encourage landlords and tenants to cooperate in resolving unpaid rent issues.

 Most commercial tenants were due to pay a quarter of their annual rent on the March 2020, June 2020 and September 2020, December 2020 and March 2021 quarter days.
 However, the following provisions are set out in the Coronavirus Act 2020 (as recently updated):

 The Act also includes provisions to restrict residential evictions:

 Government guidance suggests that landlords should be compassionate with tenants unable to pay their rent due to the coronavirus, and encourages them to agree payment plans once the situation improves.
 It has also been announced that the mortgage payment holidays will also apply to Buy-to-Let mortgages.

-Given the concessions on business rates and support of employee wages, this further extension was perhaps inevitable as a means to protect the future of commercial businesses and security of residential tenants in this difficult period where some businesses are hoping to re-open in the near future.
+Given the ongoing pandemic, this further (and potentially final) extension was perhaps inevitable as a means to protect the future of commercial businesses in this difficult period where some businesses are hoping to re-open in the near future.
 However, these provisions do not permanently waive the rents that are due.
 So tenants will face a mounting debt which will have to be repaid at some point.

 Landlord outgoings such as service charge costs will still be payable and this may cause some cashflow difficulties.
 Certain businesses may be eligible for the Government's Coronavirus Business Interruption Loan Scheme.